Website Design with SEO: Building a Site for Search Engines

 Since “48% of people cited a website’s design as the number one factor in deciding the credibility of a business,” according to Blue Corona, getting it right can boost consumer trust.

 Successful SEO and web design stem from a strategic approach.
 This method outlines technical and on-page techniques while accounting for customer preferences.
-Promote confidence in your business by keeping the following ideas in mind.
+To promote confidence in your business, keep the following ideas in mind.

-Every website element needs to be indexable and crawlable, meaning search engines can read your site and understand its purpose and hierarchy.
+Each element must be indexable and crawlable for an SEO-friendly website, meaning search engines can read your site and understand its purpose and hierarchy.
 Correctly setting up your information architecture (IA) requires planning your labeling, organizational, navigation, and search systems before designing.
+Implementing structured data like schema markup helps search engines understand your content better.
+This often results in enhanced visibility on SERPs, such as rich snippets or Knowledge Graph appearances.

 Moreover, each should function with your end-user in mind, making site navigation a no-thought process.
 A purposeful approach gives you a site where users can access all pages within four clicks or less.

 For search engines, clear categories and a simple uniform resource locator (URL) structure make it easier to crawl your site.
-Your internal links and XML sitemaps also contribute to user-friendly web design appreciated by both humans and search engines.
+Your internal links and XML sitemaps also contribute to a user-friendly web design that humans and search engines appreciate.

 Breadcrumb navigational tools can further improve the user experience.
-These help people figure out where they’re on your website and easily move to the previous page.
-If you glance up above this post to the left, you’ll see the breadcrumb navigation.
+These help people figure out where they’re on your website and quickly move to the previous page.
+You’ll see the breadcrumb navigation above this post to the left.

 You’ve probably been on a website before, glanced up the URL, and saw a long line of numbers or dates.
 It can look spammy or unprofessional.
 Making your web page address readable to humans improves the user experience.

 Consumers want speedy and responsive websites.
-Any delay in site speed can increase your bounce rate and affect your SERP rank.
-From a design perspective, it’s vital to consider:
+Any delay in site speed or page load times can increase your bounce rate and affect your SERP rank.
+From a design perspective, it’s vital to consider the following to improve your website’s performance:

 • Using a clear page layout